 The number "1212" has appeared to me for days now.
 In numerology, it means that it's time to step out of your comfort zone and begin a project you've been putting off.
 This project is something you manifest through your natural gifts and talents.
 Basically, it means that it's time to take a leap of faith.
 When you see "1212" on repeat, it's important to remember that within that leap of faith, positive energy is what will power your journey.
 Keeping the negatives at bay will be crucial.
 Believing in yourself and the Universe is more important than anything else.

 It's raining where I am today.
 Which means, I can't be outside.
 Staying indoors only ever means one thing to me: Writing.
 And yes, I do work out "indoors" at the gym, too.
 But that's happening later on.
-A day like today reminds me of walking in the rain with my #Twin.
-We were at this old horse farm.
+A day like today reminds me of walking in the rain.
+I was at this old horse farm.
 It was full of ghosts.
-But we were there looking at the horses; the ghosts were the ones watching us that day.
+But I was there looking at the horses; the ghosts were the ones watching me that day.

 We all have a past.
 If we didn't, none of us would have a future.
-My #Twin's past (and sadly, his current present) include things most people will only ever read about in a novel or see on a movie screen.
-It will never be "real" for you.
-And, you should feel lucky for that.
-But the #TwinFlame narrative explains that many #Twins choose difficult environments to be born into.
+The #TwinFlame narrative explains that many #Twins choose difficult environments to be born into.
 That's how unconditional love is realized.

 Bill Irwin, the father of anything that includes pop culture and philosophy, invited me to attend a conference and moderate a panel on the subject.
 Bill and I started corresponding after I was asked to review one of his books for an academic journal published by Blackwell, eventually absorbed by Wiley.
 And yes, Wiley is the publisher who published the books I'm best known for.
 Like I said, no coincidences.